Subject Financial Affairs

 1. Monitoring the account for evidence of identity theft

-2. Contacting the customer
+2. Contacting the account owner

 3. Changing passwords or security codes and PIN’s